Alicisox/TensorFlow_image_classification/README.md

 ## Result

-The project can prediction food image at around 60.0% and can be increased by adding more additional epochs <br/>
+The project predicts food image at around 60.0% and can be increased by adding additional epochs <br/>

 ## Resource
 * Food Images (Food-101) dataset <br/>